SynthstromAudible/DelugeFirmware/docs/community_features.md

   - by default, a slice shorter then 2s is switched to playback mode "ONCE"
   - Added a toggle that switches this behaviour off
+  - under MENU > DEFAULTS > SHORT SLICE ONCE
-  - if it is `OFF` then the Samples Slice Default Mode will be used
+  - if it is `DISABLED` then the Samples Slice Default Mode will be used

 ## 4. New Features Added